Isogaisa Festival: Location

-This festival is located in the north of Norway, Tennevoll, Lavangen, and situated in the surroundings of a hotel named Fjellkysten.
+This festival is located in the village of Tennevoll in Lavangen Municipality in northern Norway.
+It is situated in the surroundings of a hotel named Fjellkysten.
 The hotel is on a slope down towards the fjord of Lavangen.
 Inside the hotel there is a reception where you can receive information about the festival, meet other participants and buy a meal or coffee in the restaurant.
 During the main days of the festival the space opens up for people to sell their crafts, advertise and perform healing or readings of different kinds and socially interact in between events.
 Outside the hotel is also an area for vending and as you move further back you enter the place for camping and events.

 On the field in the back of the hotel a large octagon is constructed each year, centered around a sacred fireplace, and in addition a lavvu is placed in each of the four corners to give space for workshops, lectures and ceremonies.
 Each lavvu has its own fireplace and can be closed off from the main center.
 For the bigger ceremonies and events the whole space is opened up for participants.
 Its estimated that the space could hold 400 people.
 There are also separated lavvus that can hold smaller gatherings for the same cause that are placed around the area.
 There is a building plan of creating a more permanent structure that could hold between 500-800 people and be used all round the year.

 As the festival is located in a remote location the number of participants is estimated to keep low but the effect of the event is spread through social media like Facebook groups and other web-based platforms.